CarolinStellmacher/MetaQuestTouchController2_Mounting/README.md

 # MetaQuestTouchController2_Mounting
 A 3D printed mounting to attach the Meta Quest 2 Touch Controller to an HTC Vive Controller.
-The bottom has a small cut out to fit to the HTC Vive controller, however, the bottom can also be easil modified in order to attach other components.
+The bottom has a small cut out to fit to the HTC Vive controller, however, the bottom can also be easily modified in order to attach other components.